WuerthPhoenix/neteye-azure-installation/README.md

 > [!WARNING]
 > If you run this playbook multiple times, the last two tasks (`Add cluster ip res` and `Add colocation`) will fail on subsequent runs because the resources already exist.
 This is expected behavior.

-### 6. Continue normal configuration
+### 6. Proceed with regular configuration

-You can continue following the Neteye Guide as usual from [Cluster Nodes - NetEye User Guide](https://neteye.guide/current/getting-started/system-installation/cluster.html#ne-service-configuration) onwards.
+You can continue following the NetEye Guide as usual from [Cluster Nodes - NetEye User Guide](https://neteye.guide/current/getting-started/system-installation/cluster.html#ne-service-configuration) onwards.